Teaching Your Baby to Self-Feed

 Here are some ideas for first finger foods:

-- Soft cooked sweet potatoes, peas, carrots, butternut squash, turnips
+Soft cooked sweet potatoes, carrots, butternut squash, turnips

-- Cubes, strings, or small pea-sized pieces of cheese
+Cubes, strings, shredded, or small pea-sized pieces of cheese

-- Shreds or small diced pieces of cooked chicken, fish, or turkey
+Cooked shreds, small diced pieces, or ground cooked chicken, fish, or turkey

 Read more: Preventing Choking in Infants and Toddlers